vuejs/v2.vuejs.org/src/v2/guide/components-custom-events.md

 > New in 2.3.0+

-In some cases, we may need "two-way binding" for a prop.
+In some cases, you may need "two-way binding" for a prop.
 Unfortunately, true two-way binding can create maintenance issues, because child components can mutate the parent without the source of that mutation being obvious in both the parent and the child.

-That's why instead, we recommend emitting events in the pattern of `update:myPropName`.
-For example, in a hypothetical component with a `title` prop, we could communicate the intent of assigning a new value with:
+This is why we recommend emitting events in the pattern `update:myPropName`.
+For example, in a hypothetical component with a `title` prop, you can communicate the intent of assigning a new value with:

 ```js
 this.$emit('update:title', newTitle)